 Mg3Si2O5(OH)4 + 3CO2 + H2O --> 3MgCO3 + 2SiO2 + 3H2O

-Numerous studies and small scale tests of in geological sequestration of CO2 have produced promising results but the procedure has not be placed into commercial practice.
+Numerous studies and small scale tests of geological sequestration of CO2 have produced promising results, but the procedure has not been placed into commercial practice.

 Find Other Topics on Geology.com: